Division of Marital Assets

 Economic fault is another factor that can impact a divorce case.
 If one party was to willfully dissipate assets or become unemployed in response to a divorce, the Court could divide the assets in such a way so as to account for that aggression.

 If you are getting divorced, the division of marital assets will most likely be an issue you need to resolve.
 While some can set aside their differences and work out this issue without litigation, others are not so lucky.
-Whatever the case may be, having an experienced attorney to help protect your rights and interests is best.
+Whatever the case may be, having an experienced asset division lawyer to help protect your rights and interests is best.
+Schedule a consultation by filling out our form or call us at 404-494-0027.